-Pamela is an organizational psychologist with a background in startup and scale-up operations and a passion for helping her clients apply insights from the science of psychology to grow and exit successful companies.
+Pamela is an organizational psychologist with a background in startup and scale-up operations and a passion for helping her clients apply insights from data and the science of psychology to achieve their strategic objectives.

-Dr. Waltz began her consulting practice in Seattle where she helped high-growth companies such as Intellectual Ventures and TerraPower successfully compete for talent by developing initiatives to leverage their unique employee value propositions.
+Dr. Waltz began her consulting practice in Seattle in 2008 developing leadership and organizational initiatives to enable high-growth companies such as Intellectual Ventures and TerraPower to successfully compete for talent.
 She has used her training in psychometrics and people analytics to conduct culture research for the U.S. Army and to select high-performing and committed Army leaders.
 She has presented her research on leadership development and organizational culture to international audiences.

-Pamela completed her Ph.D. in Industrial-Organizational Psychology with minors in Statistics and Social Psychology at Northern Illinois University.
+Pamela completed her PhD in Industrial-Organizational Psychology with minors in Statistics and Social Psychology at Northern Illinois University.
 She holds a mini-MBA from the Foster School of Business and a Bachelor’s degree in Economics from Towson University.
-She has held positions in operations, private wealth management, and as a legal paraprofessional.
+She has held positions in operations, family office management, and as a legal investigator and litigation paralegal.